 Hidden risks abound.
 For affluent families, this can mean unwanted financial exposure.
-A simple risk assessment can go a long way to closing these gaps.
+A simple risk assessment can go a long way to help close these gaps.

 A fast-spreading wildfire leaves a landowner with a swath of destruction and insufficient insurance to cover the damage.
 A yacht owner discovers her liability policy isn’t enough to shield against the injuries that a guest sustains after slipping and falling on deck.
 Families with multiple residences may not have adequate coverage because they are located in different states.